uva-peirce-cottler-lab/nanox/README.md

 14. Save data if needed.

 ## Other output
-The mean and std of selected pixels is also displayed for each image.
+The mean and std of selected pixels are also displayed for each channel.
-* [R/B]bs: background sutracted values for red of blue channel, this is the final signal used in the ratiometric image (B/R).
+* [R/B]bs: background subtracted values for red of blue channel, this is the final signal used in the ratiometric image (B/R).
 * [R/B]f: foreground image for red or blue channel- pixels from the image of nanoparticles.
 * [R/B]b: background image for red or blue channel- pixels from the image of vehicle control.